#johnjhohn #yankton #southdakota

-My father, Joseph M. Hohn, was the sixteenth child of a family of seventeen and the only one to receive a college education.
+My father, Joseph M. Hohn, was the sixteenth child of a family of seventeen, and the only one to get a college education.
 He became a dentist and practiced in Yankton until his death in 1980.
-Dad and mom were veterans of the Dust Bowl.
-“Nobody had any money,” mother would explain.
-“Doc would get up in the morning and find a chicken and some turnips on the front porch from a patient as payment.“ Mother, Ileen Carlon Hohn, was an elementary school teacher.
+Dad and Mom were veterans of the Dust Bowl.
+“Nobody had any money,” Mother would explain.
+“Doc would get up in the morning and find a chicken or some turnips on the front porch from a patient as payment.“ Mother, Ileen Carlon Hohn, was an elementary school teacher.
 Mother followed Dad out of life in 1985.
 Of the three children born to them, I am the middle child.

 First Published . . .

-I have been writing all of my life.
-I first published at age 10 in the nationally circulated Pilot magazine with a four line verse that concluded, “You are always trying these foolish acts.
+I have been writing all of my life, first publishing at age 10 in the nationally circulated Pilot magazine with a four line verse that concluded, “You are always trying these foolish acts.
 When will you learn to trust known facts?”

 The middle 1950’s was a great time to be coming of age.
-World War II, although a fresh memory to our parents, was ancient history to the adolescents of the era..
-Hard top convertibles with wrap-around windshields were capable of accelerating to 60 miles per hour in 8 seconds.
-Elvis, Bill Haley, Fats Domino, Buddy Holly—shboom baby!
+World War II, although a fresh memory to our parents, was ancient history to the adolescents of the era.
+Hard top convertibles with wrap-around windshields capable of accelerating to 60 miles per hour in 8 seconds, Elvis, Bill Haley, Fats Domino, Buddy Holly—shboom baby!
 The music took a turn during the era and never looked back.